semitrivial/ExtendedEnvironments/README.md

 in ways that traditional RL environments cannot.

-If an agent does not self-reflect about its own actions, then an extended environment might be difficult for the agent figure out how the environment works.
+If an agent does not self-reflect about its own actions, then an extended environment might be difficult for the agent to figure out.
 Therefore, our thesis is that self-reflection is needed for an agent to achieve good performance averaged over a battery of suitably chosen extended environments.
 This would imply that by measuring how an agent performs across such a battery of environments, it is possible to empirically estimate how